 The area surrounding the proposed sites has already seen intense solar development.

 Wareham has already lost over 300 acres of forest to solar development; it’s time for the Town put a stop to new solar projects that destroy forests in the name of clean energy.
-Science shows that preserving our forests along with their intact cosystems and biodiversity are critical to addressing the climate crisis.
+Science shows that preserving our forests along with their intact ecosystems and biodiversity are critical to addressing the climate crisis.
 Forests combat the effects of climate change by providing cooler temperatures, mitigating flooding, and purifying the air.
-Undeveloped forested land is crucial to sequestering carbon; infact, according to the Massachusetts Decarbonization Roadmap, forests are the only proven technology that Massachusetts has for sequestering carbon.
+Undeveloped forested land is crucial to sequestering carbon; in fact, according to the Massachusetts Decarbonization Roadmap, forests are the only proven technology that Massachusetts has for sequestering carbon.
 The pine barrens forests of Wareham must be preserved.
 Since 2000, it appears that the area has one of the highest rates of forest loss since 2000 in the entire state.
-It is a false solution to climate change to tear town our forests in order to build out renewable energy.
-We are losing one climate-mitigating resource in order to build another, but we can stop it from happening in Wareham by getting involved in public meetings.

-There has been no analysis of the impact on the Plymouth-Carver Sole Source Aquifer resulting from the deforestation from the two proposed solar arrays at 27 Charge Pond Road and 150 Tihonet Road.
+There has been no analysis of the impact on the Plymouth-Carver Sole Source Aquifer resulting from the deforestation from solar arrays in Wareham and Carver.
 The Plymouth-Carver Sole Source Aquifer is comprised of well-sorted, coarse grained silica sand, and water flows freely through it.
 There is very little relative attenuation time from when run-off or precipitation penetrates the ground surface to when it reaches the groundwater table.
 In fact, the water table is visible at the ground surface in Wareham’s ponds and rivers.
 Therefore, contaminants can be rapidly introduced into the aquifer system from a number of sources.
-The forests and sandy soil above the aquifer at 27 Charge Pond Road and 150 Tihonet Road provides a filter for water entering the ground, and remains a crucial component of the availability of clean drinking water for Wareham.
-The Plymouth-Carver Aquifer is the principal source of drinking water for the residents; there are no reasonably available alternative sources of sufficient supply.
-It would be very unwise to approve these solar projects which will remove the natural filtration system above the Town’s drinking water supply.

 Watch You Tube videos of the impacts of solar development in Wareham here.